ekoindia/openapi-spec/markdown/README.md

 }
 ```

-### 1.2 Onboard Sender API
+### 1.2 Onbaord Customer API
-Use this API to onboard a new sender and enable them for services such as DMT-Levin.
+Use this API to onboard a new sender and enable them for the DMT-Levin service.

 #### Details
 - **Method:** POST